gsychi/64CrazyhouseDeepLearning/README.md

 # 64CrazyhouseDeepLearning
 A deep learning Crazyhouse chess program that uses a Monte Carlo Tree Search (MCTS) based evaluation system and reinforcement to enhance its play style.
+Created in Taipei and Phillips Exeter Academy.

 ## What is this?